devonfw-tutorials/tutorial-compiler/documentation/Functions.md

     - **Required**
     - **Type**- JSON object
     - **Description**- This parameter consist of three attributes which are the assertion information.
 Only needed for the console runner to check if the server was started                            properly.
-        * First attribute i.e. "startupTime" which is the time in seconds to wait before checking if the server is running
+        * First attribute: "startupTime" which is the time in seconds to wait before checking if the server is running
-        * Second attribute i.e. "port" which is the port number on which the server is running
+        * Second attribute: "port" which is the port number on which the server is running
-        * Third attribute i.e. "path" which is the path to the URL path on which is checked if the server is running runServerJava("devonfw/workspaces/main/jump-the-queue/java/jtqj/server", { "startupTime": 40, "port": 8081, "path": "jumpthequeue" })
+        * Third attribute: "path" which is the path to the URL path on which is checked if the server is running

+#### Example:
+* runServerJava("devonfw/workspaces/main/jump-the-queue/java/jtqj/server", { "startupTime": 40, "port": 8081, "path": "jumpthequeue" })

 ##### Note:
 1. If the tutorial should be tested on the console environment, you have to specify a port.